 Below is a list of Jin Yong’s novels written over the years.
 How many can you recognise?
 We can see that he stopped writing 40 years ago.
 Even then, his books are still selling and more incredibly, nobody managed to dethrone him as the greatest Wuxia 武侠 writer of all time.
 He has retired with a fantastic passive income.

-An aspiring writer at age 16, I’ve attempted to writer similar stories (in English) on pieces of foolscap paper.
+An aspiring writer at age 16, I’ve attempted writing the genre in English on pieces of foolscap paper.
 My friends enjoyed reading them, but I’ve not written any of such stories ever since.
 A local writer actually published a Wuxia novel in English in the 1990s.
 I didn’t read his book, but it was a flop.
+Perhaps it’s the timing.
 I suspect he might have better luck with Crouching Tiger Hidden Dragon fans in America today.

 I’ve often been asked which my favourite Jin Yong novel is.
 I have to say that it’s Heaven Sword & Dragon Sabre 倚天屠龙记.
 Many people have the same favourite as this particular novel by Jin Yong has been made into dramas countless times and dubbed in Bahasa Indonesia.